OgooNnamah/Music-store-sales-analysis/README.md

 # Features of the report
 The Home page shows the title of the report, KPI cards, slicer for  the financial period (Jan 2021 - Dec 2025) and navigation buttons to direct you to other pages and my GITHUB profile page.

-The Revenue and Sales dashboard page shows comparison of revenue prior year (PR) and current year revenue, total revenue by country, employees and Artist.
-The music catalogue performance dashboard shows total  revenue by tracks, album, playlist and genre.
-The customer analytics dashboard shows the top 10 customers by revenue, average invoice per customer, yearly revenue per customer and their country.
-The sales agents dashboard shows total revenue for the yaer and monthly revenue genrated by each sales agent, revenue by total tracks sold and mediatype.
+The Revenue and Sales dashboard page shows comparison of revenue prior year (PR) and current year revenue, total revenue by country, employees and Artist, and a navigation button to direct you to the home page.
+The music catalogue performance dashboard shows total  revenue by tracks, album, playlist and genre, and a navigation button to direct you to the home page.
+The customer analytics dashboard shows the top 10 customers by revenue, average invoice per customer, yearly revenue per customer and their country, and a navigation button to direct you to the home page.
+The sales agents dashboard shows total revenue for the yaer and monthly revenue genrated by each sales agent, revenue by total tracks sold and mediatype, and a navigation button to direct you to the home page.

 Home Page
 <img width="1379" height="778" alt="image" src="https://github.com/user-attachments/assets/a6e01834-116e-4609-b071-ea44424cf86e" />